 Elizabeth O’Donnell Gandolfo is a constructive theologian whose teaching and research interests coalesce around the following themes in feminist and Latin American liberation theologies: the place of motherhood in theology and spirituality; the theological and political significance of remembering suffering; and the ecclesiology of Christian base communities in Latin America.
 Her first book, The Power and Vulnerability of Love: A Theological Anthropology (Fortress, 2015), draws on women’s experiences of maternity and natality to construct a theology of suffering and redemption that is anchored in the reality of human vulnerability.
-Her most recent publishing project was a co-edited volume entitled Parenting as Spiritual Practice and Source for Theology: Mothering Matters (Palgrave Macmillan, 2017), which brings together theological reflections on mothering by women scholars in theology, bible, and ethics.
-Gandolfo is currently working on a book project entitled Re-membering the Reign of God: Decolonial Ecclesiology in the Base Communities of El Salvador’s Church of the Poor.
+She is co-editor of Parenting as Spiritual Practice and Source for Theology: Mothering Matters (Palgrave Macmillan, 2017), which brings together theological reflections on mothering by women scholars in theology, bible, and ethics.
+Gandolfo is currently working on a book project entitled Re-membering the Reign of God: The Decolonial Witness of El Salvador’s Church of the Poor.

 BA, Saint Joseph’s University; MTS, University of Notre Dame; PhD, Emory University